Profile

 • 150g ground almonds

-• ½ teaspoon bitter almond oil
+• 3-4 drops bitter almond oil or ½ teaspoon bitter almond extract

 • 1 medium free-range egg